KanoComputing/terminal-quest/README.md

    -h, --help       Show this message.
    -d, --debug      Debug mode, don't hide the terminal and spellbook widgets by default at the start.
 ```

+Make sure your environment exposes `PYTHONIOENCODING=UTF-8` for correct i18n translations throughout the adventure.